thingsboard/thingsboard.github.io/docs/python-iot-gateway/general_configuration.md

 ```

-**In example configuration file provided all available connectors by this time, if you don't need some from them, you should just remove it from configuration.**
+**In example configuration file provided all available connectors by this time, if you don't need some from them, you should just remove it from this file.**
 If you need different type of connector, please email us: <info@thingsboard.io>.